JoyMonteiro/bharatsim-tutorial/source/firstprogram-disease-dynamics.rst

 Introduction of Disease Dynamics
 ================================

-In the previous section, we had a disease for the name sake but it must be noted that the disease was not allowed to spread or die out.
-In this section, we allow the disease to propogate through a population and we output the changes in the population, such the number of individuals that have been recovered or number of infected individuals that remain after end time.
-Since the manner in which the disease is interacting with the agent is changing, we will have to update the ``Person.scala`` class and add a new class to dictate the outputs.
+In the previous section, while we defined all of the disease parameters, it had no effect on the population since we did not allow it to spread or die out.
+In this section, we allow the disease to propagate through a population and we output the changes in the population, such the number of individuals that have been recovered or number of infected individuals that remain after end time.
+Since the manner in which the disease interacts with an agent can now change as a function of location and time, we will have to update the ``Person`` class to account for this.
+Additionally, since we would like to record the different number of individuals in each compartment as the output for our simulation, we also need to define a new class that can record these details to an output file.

 The Required Classes
 ^^^^^^^^^^^^^^^^^^^^